ectionboy/get-car/README.md

-# Car rental
+# Get car

-This is React the single user Car Rental web application
+This is React the single user get car web application

 The first opening may be long, because free mockapi service is used for backend deployment.